gkemmey/gray_matter/_posts/2019-08-02-how-i-added-stripe-to-skilltree-the-hard-way.md

 }
 ```

 When we submit the form, this handler takes that `tokenizableStripeElement` we got from Stripe Elements and asks Stripe to create a token from it.
-If that process works, we add it as a hidden input to our form and submit it.
-At this point, our form only has the email and that token inputs when it submits to your server.
-Magic! 🔮 If Stripe can't make a token, we run the `handleChange` function to display whatever error occurred under our credit card number input.
+If that process works, we add the token as a hidden input to our form, and submit it.
+At this point, our form only has the email and that token inputs when it submits to our server.
+Magic! 🔮

+If Stripe can't make a token, we run the `handleChange` function to display whatever error occurred under our credit card number input.

 ### The `User` model

-We've sort of skipped over it until now, but our `User` model holds on to some duped information from Stripe, just so we have access to it without necesarilly needing to hit Stripe's servers: `billing_email`, `stripe_customer_id`, `card_last_four`, `card_brand`, and `card_expires_at`.
+We've sort of skipped over it until now, but our `User` model holds on to the `stripe_customer_id` so we can associate a `User` in our system with a customer in Stripe's.

+Additionally, the `User` holds on to some duped information from Stripe, just so we have access to it without necessarily needing to hit Stripe's servers: `billing_email`, `card_last_four`, `card_brand`, and `card_expires_at`.

 Also, it provides memoized access from our `User` model to a `Stripe::Customer` and their `Stripe::Subscription`: